THANK YOU NHS!

 You are here

-The project brings together the Institute’s Proliferation and Nuclear Policy team and Centre for Financial Crime and Security Studies in order to identify challenges to national and international obligations to counter proliferation finance and propose practical solutions to effectively implement sanctions.
+The project brings together the Institute’s Centre for Financial Crime and Security Studies and Proliferation and Nuclear Policy team in order to identify challenges to national and international obligations to counter proliferation finance and propose practical solutions to effectively implement sanctions.

 Proliferation financing has emerged as a matter of growing concern over the past decade.
 As a result, a number of tools have been designed to disrupt the underlying financial services that enable proliferators and their facilitators to procure, ship, and receive illicit goods.
 Their effectiveness, however, hinges on close cooperation between government stakeholders and the private sector.

 Through its activities, the Countering Proliferation Finance project at RUSI seeks to both facilitate such cooperation and advance collective thinking in this area.